 Day-to-day management and the implementation of strategies agreed by the Board are delegated to the Executive Directors.
 Key to this delegation is the Executive Committee, which meets each month.

 The Board meets regularly to discuss key business issues and prescribe actions as appropriate.
 The Group’s reporting structure below Board level is designed so that all decisions are made by those most qualified to do so in a timely manner.
 Day-to-day management and the implementation of strategies agreed by the Board are delegated to the Executive Directors.
 Key to this delegation is the Executive Committee, which meets each month.
+This structure enables the Board to make informed decisions on a range of key issues including strategy and risk management.

 All the Directors have the right to have their opposition to, or concerns over, the operations of the Board and/or the management of the Company, noted in the minutes.